ChameleonCloud/docs/source/getting-started/index.rst

 If you are a PI, you may `apply for a new project <https://www.chameleoncloud.org/user/projects/new/>`_.
 A project application typically consists of a description of your intended research and takes one business day to process.
 Once your project has been approved, you may add users to your project.

+If you want to join an existing project, ask the PI of the project to add you to their project.
+They will need your Chameleon username.

 For more information about project management, please see the :ref:`Project Management <project-management>` section or :ref:`FAQs about project management <faq-project>`.

 --------------------------------------------